middleware-labs/golang-apm/README.md

 ```

-If you want to record exceptions in traces then you can use track.RecordError(ctx,err) method.
+If you want to record exception in traces then you can use track.RecordError(ctx,error) method.

 ```golang